 Are you an expert?
 Apply to contribute here.

-The Adidas Palace Pro Primeknit features a low-top profile with thinly-padded tongue and collar that collectively results in about a half size larger than usual fit.
-Hence, it is recommended to half size down if you want a snug fit for this shoe.
+The Adidas Palace Pro Primeknit features a low-top profile with a thinly-padded tongue and collar that collectively results in a roomier than usual fit.
 The feet are secured with a traditional lace-up closure that can be adjusted.
 On the heel is a nylon pull tab for easy on and off wearing.
 Overall support is sufficient and improved by the TPU plastic cage on the heel.
 The Primeknit upper is breathable, conforms to the foot’s shape, and allows non-restrictive movement.

 The Primeknit version of the highly-acclaimed Adidas Originals x Palace Skateboards collaborative shoe model is as street style ready as its leather or suede counterpart.
 The low-top profile in Primeknit construction couldn’t get any more casual and trendy at the same time.
 It flaunts a Palace-approved aesthetics that touch the timeless and classic appeal of an authentic Three Stripes kick.

 Although its overall look gives the nod to a classic Adidas tooling, subtle hints of Palace brandings are placed on the sidewall, tongue, and aglets of this shoe.
 As made for on and off the board, the Palace Pro Primeknit shoe could take your street style to the next level without sacrificing performance and comfort.
 It looks best when worn with pin rolled jeans or shorts for an athleisure or a street style outfit.
 The white colorway can be paired with chinos if you are aiming for a smart-casual look.